 The day itself

 - Take a day off work for the day after the infusion.
 Hopefully you won’t feel ill but you will feel tired and, let’s face it, how often since your mid-twenties have you taken a day off work just for yourself.
-You’re likely to be up late with nerves the day before and up late again on the day itself from the steroid rush.
+You’re likely to be up late with nerves the day before and up late again on the day itself from the steroid rush if you sleep at all.

-- Get all your blood tests done within two weeks of the infusion.
+- Get all your blood tests done within two weeks of the infusion if possible.
 If you don’t (I didn’t) they do them all over again on the day and you’ll be waiting for the results while everyone else is merrily having their infusions.

 - Establish what time you’ll be finished and text that through to your chauffer as they may need to alter their schedule accordingly.
 If the nurse looks at your drip and says you’ll be finished at 3.30, you will be finished at 3.30, guaranteed.
 They’re the expert here.